Excerpts from

 Created all the worlds.

 The Sun is the not a planet yet without it the planets would not exist, however, the Sun can exist without planets.
-Hence, we call it the Solar System, for the planets revolve around the Sun and are subject to its’ gravitational influence, not the other way around.
-Similarly, the number Zero is not a number of material quantities, however, it qualifies all the other numbers representing a quantity by means of their relative relationship to the determined position of zero.
-Zero is the ultimate reference point and qualifier of all the other numbers of quantitative value; it is the qualifying empty space within which a set of quantities is thereby distinguishable, determined, and contained.
-Similarly, the Sun defines the spacetime set within which the planets are contained.
+Hence, we call it the Solar System, not the planet system; for the planets revolve around the Sun and are subject to its’ gravitational influence and not the other way around.
+Similarly, the number Zero is not a number of a material quantity, however, it qualifies all the other numbers representing a quantity by means of their relative relationship to the determined position of zero.
+Zero is the ultimate reference point and qualifier of all the other numbers with quantitative value.
+It is also the qualifying empty space within which a set of quantities is thereby distinguishable, determined, and ultimately contained.
+Similarly, the Sun defines the spacetime set of conditions and invisible forces by which the planets are contained and their orbits defined.

-This approach to a Tree of Life astrology is also based on a geocentric perspective of our life in the universe, as opposed to a solar centric perspective.
-The reason is because we don’t live on the Sun but on the Earth and as such, from our relative point of view on Earth, we are in the middle of all existence, with the Sun above us, with Mercury and Venus close by its’ side.
-Furthermore, the fundamental direction that life grows is upwards towards the Sun light.
-Whereas the roots of plants grow downward through the dirt as they reach for the water, minerals, and other nutrients in the earth.
+This approach to the Tree of Life astrological associations is also based on a geocentric perspective of our life in the universe, as opposed to a solar centric perspective; i.e. the earth is in the central position of the model.
+The reason is because we don’t live on the Sun but on the Earth and as such, from our relative point of view living on Earth, we are in the middle of all existence, with the Sun above us and Mercury and Venus close by its’ side.
+Furthermore, the fundamental direction that life grows is upwards towards the Sun.
+Whereas the roots of plants grow downward through the dirt as they reach down towards the water, minerals, and other nutrients within the earth.

-We now know that our solar system extends even deeper into space then we ever knew just a few hundred years ago.
-As a result of our present knowledge of the solar system, where the presence of the three outer planets is now common knowledge, this Tree of Life model is including them.
-But I can’t help but wonder if the ancients were already aware of these other dynamics in the solar system, at least theoretically.
-For they did recognize that the observations of factors in the observable world they lived in, known as the Microcosm, should have corresponding factors in the universe without, known as the Macrocosm.
-They would have also understood that there was far more to life than just what we can see, for they also spoke extensively about other beings from the stars that influenced our knowledge and destiny that they couldn’t see with their own eyes.
+We now know that our solar system extends even deeper into space then we knew just a few hundred years ago when the Kabbalah was first developed.
+As a result of our present knowledge of the solar system, where the presence of the three outer planets (Uranus, Pluto and Neptune) is now common knowledge, this Tree of Life model has included them.
+But I can’t help but wonder if the ancients may have somehow already aware of these other dynamics in the solar system, or at least of their theoretical possibility.
+For Pythagorus and Plato did believe that factors in the observable world that they lived in, known as the Microcosm, should have corresponding factors in the universe without, known as the Macrocosm.
+They also understood that there was far more to life than just what we can see with our eyes, for they spoke extensively about other beings from the stars that influenced our knowledge and destiny that were beyond our ability to observe.

 One of the major reconsiderations I am making in these new models of the Tree of Life is the manner in which the Moon and the outer planets are organized.
-Previous attempts by scholars of the western esoteric traditions to include the outer planets into their new Tree of Life models was to simply place the three outer planets onto the three supernal Sephiroth of the Tree of Life.
-Since these sephirah had not been associated with any planets in the models predating the discoveries of the outer planets they would just plop them in without considering how this would impact the harmonious relationship between all the components of the Tree of Life as a whole.
-I believe that the inclusion of the three outer planets requires a complete reevaluation of the whole Tree of Life system in order to attain the most harmonious arrangement with all these new parts included.
+Previous attempts by scholars of the western and eastern esoteric traditions to include the outer planets into their new Tree of Life models was to simply place the three outer planets onto the three supernal Sephiroth of the Tree of Life.
+Since these sephirah had not been associated with any planets in the models predating the discoveries of the outer planets they would just plop them in without considering how this would impact the overall balance and harmony of the Tree of Life construct as a whole.
+I believe that with the addition of the three outer planets changes the whole equation, which requires a complete reevaluation of the whole Tree of Life system in order to achieve the most harmonious arrangement of all the components now being included.

 In this construct of Tree of Life, Pluto is associated with the eighth number, and position, not the ninth number.
-I’ve done this because when you look at the order of the orbits around the sun, and not which planet goes further away from the sun by linear distance, the orbit of Pluto passes between the orbit of Uranus and Neptune as it makes its’ oblong journey around the sun.
+I’ve done this because when you look at the order of the orbits around the sun, and not just which planet travels further away from the sun in linear distance, the orbit of Pluto passes between the orbit of Uranus and Neptune as it makes its’ oblong journey around the sun.
 The puzzle of why Pluto has such an eccentric orbit may have been solved, however its’ classification is still being debated; Is it a planet or a planetoid?
-Either way it is a dynamic object that has an effect on the other bodies in our solar system and whose patterns have been observed and analyzed by astrologers for quite some time now.
+Either way it is a dynamic object that has an effect on the other bodies in our solar system and whose patterns have been observed, analyzed, and included in the pantheon of planets by astrologers for quite some time now.

-These updates to the Tree of Life system of correspondences are not as radical as it may seem to those who have a hard time changing their perspective or incorporating new information.
-There have been many different approaches to drawing the Tree of Life over the years, but they are often overlooked because of all the popularized versions proposed by the modern western esoteric schools and their publishers’ successful promotion campaigns.
-Some of them may even claim to be part of an ancient tradition to gain more validity or authenticity.
-However, the only real Kabbalistic tradition was to update our understanding of life as new information became known to us and to do so with the aim of finding the most harmonious Tree of Life system as possible.
+The proposed updates to the Tree of Life system put forth in this study are not as radical as it may seem to those who are afraid of changing their perspective.
+There have been many different approaches to drawing the Tree of Life over the years, but they are often overlooked because of all the popularized versions proposed by the modern western or eastern esoteric schools and their publishers’ successful promotion campaigns, each of them expecting their students to consume their interpretation hook, line, and sinker; the student becomes so overwhelmed by the required memorization of their teachers endless nonsensical justification for their ridiculous interpretations of another idiots hallucinations.
+Some of them even claim to be part of an ancient unchangeable esoteric tradition just to gain more validity or authenticity.
+However, the most important Kabbalistic tradition that most people overlook is the tradition of updating our old Tree of Life construct when new factual information or truths about life are learned.

 Arcane Astrological Advisors